rose84/nava-solutions/issues.md

 The spacing between elements can cause the empty `p` tags to show up.
 Eliminating the empty space between Markdown elements reduced the issues.

 #### Problem
-Due to the nature of how Markdown is rendered, certain elements can break when too close together.
+Due to the nature of how Markdown is rendered, certain elements can break when they're too close together.
+Ironically, adding space in certain instances also helps to eliminate the bug.

+### Wrapping Content in `div`s
+#### Fix
+Wrapping `img` and other elements inside `div` tags does eliminate the the bug in certain situations.

+#### Problem
+There isn't a directly problem caused by wrapping elements in `div`s.
+However, it is important to keep in mind that this is not semantic HTML and can cause speceficity issues with CSS later on.

 ### Inner Shortcode
 #### Fix